rkwm713/KA2S/README.md

 1. **Upload Files**: Drag and drop your JSON files or use the file browser
 2. **Configure Defaults**: Set default values for wire sizes and properties
 3. **Process Files**: Transform your JSON files to SPIDAcal v10 format
-4. **Download Results**: Get your transformed files ready for SPIDAcal import
+4. **Download Results**: Get your transformed files ready for SPIDAcalc import

 ## Requirements